9 of the Top Beaches in Miami For Every Type of Traveler

 2. For families: Historic Virginia Key Beach Park

-Enjoy not having to fight for sand space.
+At the Historic Virginia Key Beach Park, you'll enjoy not having to fight for sand space.

 Boasting a place on the National Register of Historic Places, Historic Virginia Key Beach Park was once one of the few places in the area that welcomed Black swimmers.
 Today, it’s one of the best beaches in Miami for families.